drjubbs/dota-stats/README.md

 # TODO

-- Check logs and /errors for malformed responses I continue be getting from the API
+- Check logs and /errors for malformed responses I continue be getting from the API; check for "TimeoutError" in threading to see how often this is occuring.

 - Make sure `fetch_win_rate.py` is updating properly in terms of date ranges